AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/installation-and-upgrade/revised-patches-for-google-maps-access-loss-on-all-adobe-commerce-versions.md

 ## Issue

-On *June 14, 2024* Google Maps version *3.53* reached the end of life and was switched off by Google[https://developers.google.com/maps/documentation/javascript/versions#documentation-for-the-api-versions].
+On *June 14, 2024* Google Maps version *3.53* reached the end of life and was switched off by [!DNL Google].
+See [[!DNL Google Maps Platform]: Documentation for the API versions][https://developers.google.com/maps/documentation/javascript/versions#documentation-for-the-api-versions] for more information.

 Adobe Commerce was not compatible with any recent Google Maps versions from 3.54+.